-Article 63.
+Article 80.
 Settlement of disputes

-- States Parties shall endeavor to settle disputes concerning the interpretation or application of this Convention through negotiation.135 - 2.
+- 1. States Parties shall endeavor to settle disputes concerning the interpretation or application of this Convention through negotiation.
+155 - 2.
 Any dispute between two or more States Parties concerning the interpretation or application of this Convention that cannot be settled through negotiation within six months from the date of request for such settlement shall, at the request of one of those States Parties, be submitted to arbitration.
-If, six months after the date of the request for arbitration, those States Parties are unable to agree on the organization of the arbitration, any one of those States Parties may refer the dispute to the International Court of Justice by request in accordance with the Statute of the Court.136
+If, six months after the date of the request for arbitration, those States Parties are unable to agree on the organization of the arbitration, any one of those States Parties may refer the dispute to the International Court of Justice by request in accordance with the Statute of the Court.
+156 - 3.
+Each State Party may, at the time of signature, ratification, acceptance or approval of or accession to this Convention, declare that it does not consider itself bound by paragraph